wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 The simulation gives us: 135.40 seconds!!!!

-No, the two numbers do not match.
-Our estimate is way optimistic.
+No, the two numbers do not match and **our estimate is way optimistic**.
 Once again, this is because  our estimate fails to capture complex network behaviors.
-In this case, when latencies get really high, the network protocol that we simulate (TCP) suffers drastic performance penalties.
+In this case, when latencies get really high, the network protocol that we simulate (TCP) leads to a severe performance collapse.
 This is something you can find out more about in advanced networking courses, but for now, let's just remember that  *latency is bad* :)